 A special thanks to Thomas H. White of "United States Early Radio History" and Stephen J. Melachrinos, W3HF, for their assistance and research.

-Thanks also to Club Alumni John Balan (ex-K2IBU), Dr. Robert E. Bartlett, Jr. W8FTD (now also HP3FTD), Dr. James R. Beitchman W3EMD, Edward J. Brauner W2UR (now KF7LR), R. Jan Carman W3JXS (now K5MA), Jeff J. DePolo WN3A, David S. Dodell WB7TPY (now K7DSD), Dr. Robert Gephardt W3SJM (now K2VFK), Harvey D. Hnatiuk KB3FW, Dr. Perry I. Klein K3JTE (now W3PK), James P. Miccolis WA3IYC (now N2EY), R. Russell Miller WA3FRP, Dave Pascoe KM3T, Steven B. Phillips KI3Q, Eugene H. Poppel W3BWI, Marvin Shelton WA2BFW and James H. Weidner K2JXW
+Thanks also to Club Alumni John Balan (ex-K2IBU), Dr. Robert E. Bartlett, Jr. SK ex-W8FTD (also ex-HP3FTD), Dr. James R. Beitchman W3EMD, Edward J. Brauner W2UR (now KF7LR), R. Jan Carman W3JXS (now K5MA), Jeff J. DePolo WN3A, David S. Dodell WB7TPY (now K7DSD), Dr. Robert Gephardt W3SJM (now K2VFK), Harvey D. Hnatiuk KB3FW, Dr. Perry I. Klein K3JTE (now W3PK), James P. Miccolis WA3IYC (now N2EY), R. Russell Miller WA3FRP, Dave Pascoe KM3T, Steven B. Phillips KI3Q, Eugene H. Poppel W3BWI, Marvin Shelton WA2BFW and James H. Weidner K2JXW